 Language development myths

-When it comes to language development, there is a lot of information around!
-There are also some common assumptions around children’s language development that don’t always ring true.
+When it comes to language development, lots of information is available.
+It is important to remember that some common assumptions around children’s language development do not always ring true.

 This article addresses some common language development myths and sets the record straight!